What does Brexit Mean for your Air Passenger Rights?

-It’s now over 2 years on from the vote and negotiations on still ongoing.
-Many issues remain undecided, undefined and in many cases downright confusing.
+It’s now well over 2 years on from the vote, and not only are negotiations still ongoing, but many issues remain undecided, undefined and downright confusing.

 Take air passenger rights for example.
 Under the European regulation EC 261 passenger rights laws, air passengers are entitled to compensation for 3+ hour delays, cancellations or in instances of denied boarding.

-So how will air passenger rights look when the UK leaves the EU in March 2019?
+So how will air passenger rights look when the UK leaves the EU?
 Will passengers still be able to claim the millions they’re owed under these laws?

-Brits travelling abroad next year might find themselves scratching their heads and wondering what their rights are, and will be left even more confused if there is no deal involving airlines in the EU.
+Brits travelling abroad might find themselves scratching their heads and wondering what their rights are, and will be left even more confused if there is no deal involving airlines in the EU.

 What are the passenger rights for British citizens before Brexit?